Attorney: Mississippi jails not prepared for virus pandemic

 Mississippi reported 34 confirmed cases of the coronavirus as of Wednesday, though there was no indication that any were among people in jails.

-Johnson said jails could become more dangerous as the new virus spreads.
+Johnson said jails could become more dangerous during the coronavirus pandemic because sheriffs don’t have the equipment or training to handle cases.

-“Mississippi sheriffs will be the first to tell you that they don’t have the expertise or the resources to deal with a pandemic like COVID-19,” Johnson said Wednesday.
+“These guys have no idea what to do,” Johnson told The Associated Press on Tuesday before releasing the new report.

 In some jails, inmates sleep in “open bay” settings, with multiple beds in a single large room.